• Skip to primary navigation

 I wanted the cookies to look festive for our pumpkin carving party, so I baked them in pumpkin-shaped silicone molds.

 I used a recipe that has been in my recipe box since I was in elementary school.
 I've never tried baking a batch of peanut butter cookies using any other recipe.
-I figure why mess with a good thing.
+I figure, why mess with a good thing?

 The pumpkin-shaped cookies looked amazing on my dessert table and they tasted great.

-They were gobbled up so quickly and I realized that I never got any good pictures so I had to make more so that I could share the recipe with you.
+They were gobbled up quickly and I realized that I never got any good pictures so I had to make more so that I could share the recipe with you.
 I can't say anyone around here complained about having extra peanut butter cookies to eat this week.

 So, let's make some cookies!